 In conclusion - understand your need and approach them properly.

 A known (and unfortunate) fact is that not all home repair professionals are reliable enough.

-Some will even go so far as to say that those professionals know how to smell blood, and if they conclude that you do not have too much of an idea on the issue that needs fixing, they will take advantage of it to make you think much more thorough repair is required.
-All to enrich themselves a little more.
+Some will even say that those professionals can smell blood, and if they conclude that you do not have too much of an idea on the issue that needs fixing, they will take advantage of it to make you think much more thorough repair is required - All to enrich themselves a little more.

 1. Read extensively on the subject of the problem you are facing.

-The professional must understand that the client-facing him is well aware of the problem that needs fixing and that it will not be easy for him to give false and far-reaching diagnoses.
+Your handyman must understand that the client facing him is well aware of the problem that needs fixing and that it will not be easy for him to give false and far-reaching diagnoses.

-Disclaimer - We do not want to claim that all professionals are cheaters - absolutely not!
+Disclaimer: We do not intend to claim that all professionals are cheaters - absolutely not!
 All we want to do is avoid any inconvenience that may arise.
 And a thorough understanding of the area needed for repair can help with the matter.